 Liver: The Detoxifier

-Since the foods we eat are a primary source for infection, as well as toxins, it is not surprising that 80 percent to 90 percent of the germ-fighting cells, known as macrophages, are located in this organ.
+Since the foods we eat are a primary source for infection, as well as toxins, it is not surprising that 80% to 90% of the germ-fighting cells, known as macrophages, are located in this organ.

 These liver-neutralizing processes normally require specific nutrients that act as vehicles for transporting toxins from the body.
 The sulfur-containing amino acid called taurine has been shown in recent studies to act as a transporter-neutralizing nutrient.

-Alcohol and its Metabolites
+Alcohol and Its Metabolites

 In addition to acetate and acetaldehyde, there are other toxic ethanol metabolites that can contribute to the damaging side effects of alcohol.

 Taurine Detoxifies Ethanol

-In other words, taurine is functioning as a nutrient in the removal of the headache-producing, tissue toxic acetate.
+In other words, taurine is functioning as a nutrient in the removal of the headache-producing, tissue-toxic acetate.
 This detoxifying reaction was found mainly in the kidney and liver.

 A Model for Aging